BibleGet-I-O/bibleget-wordpress/readme.txt

 **USAGE:** [bibleget query=“1 Cor 13”]

 The style settings are customizable using the Wordpress Customizer, so that the injected Bible quotes may fit into the style of your own blog / WordPress website.

+The Gutenberg block has a number of customizable options for the layout of the elements that make up the Bible quote.

 https://youtu.be/zqJqU_5UZ5M
 _________